google/WebFundamentals/src/content/en/feedback/file-a-bug.md

 The first step is to figure out what the "correct" behavior should be.

-Check the relevant APIs doc on [MDN](https://developer.mozilla.org/en-US/) or try to find related specs.
-This information can help to decide which API is actually broken, where it’s broken, and what the correct behavior should be.
+Check the relevant API docs on [MDN](https://developer.mozilla.org/en-US/) or try to find related specs.
+This information can help you decide which API is actually broken, where it’s broken, and what the correct behavior should be.

 ### Is the behavior different in other browsers?

-Behavior that differs between browsers is generally prioritized higher as an interoperability issue, especially when the browser where the bug is being filed is the odd one out.
+Behavior that differs between browsers is generally prioritized higher as an interoperability issue, especially when the browser containing the bug is the odd one out.
 Try to test on the latest versions of Chrome, Firefox, Safari and Edge, possibly using a tool like [BrowserStack](http://browserstack.com).